Latest

 carpeting.

-items, including the door handles, were re-chromed.
-New Firestone cross-ply
+Bumpers and small items, including the door handles, were re-chromed.
+New Firestone cross-ply tyres and inner tubes were fitted.

 The original 6v system has been retained but the original cloth-covered wiring loom was replaced.
 The headlamps were converted, replacing the moving solenoid system, and re-wired to make the offside lamp remain lit with a dipped beam.
 The additional stop/tail lights had been fitted on the rear wings in 1960 so that the car complied with the UK MoT requirements.

 I fitted flashing indicators so that modern motorists can see, and understand, a signal for change of direction; also a rear fog warning lamp and retro-reflectors.
+The headlamps were rebuilt in 2011.

 Present use